carlosvaldez1/BankingSystem/README.md

-Banking Record System
-A mini C++ project simulating a fully functional banking system with secure login, account management, transaction tracking, and customer service features.
-This project is a modern, modular upgrade from legacy banking logic, implemented in BankingSystem.cpp.

-A demo video and screenshots are included to showcase the interface and features.

-Project Overview
-This command-line interface (CLI) application supports:

-Creating, modifying, and searching bank accounts

-Deposits, withdrawals, and fund transfers

-Customer and employee login systems

-Service request queuing

-Transaction history tracking

-It demonstrates best practices in object-oriented programming, file handling, and data structure usage in C++.

-Data Structures Used
-Structure	Purpose
-map<string, string>	Stores login credentials for accounts and employees vector<string>	Maintains transaction history stack<string>	Tracks recent transactions (LIFO) queue<string>	Manages customer service requests (FIFO) BST (Binary Search Tree)	Stores account records for efficient search and updates

-Feature Highlights
-Account Management
-Guided input for account creation

-Duplicate account checks

-Password protection

-Role-Based Access
-Separate login flows for customers and employees

-Role-specific menus and actions

-Transactions
-Deposit, withdrawal, and fund transfer

-Balance updates with timestamp logging

-History & Service
-View last 10 transactions

-Submit service requests categorized by type

-UI Experience
-Color-coded CLI using Windows API

-Instruction screens and loading animations

-Design Tradeoffs
-Decision	Justification
-BST over flat file search	Faster lookups, scalable structure Console-based UI	Lightweight and easy to deploy
-CSV storage instead of database	Portable and simple for small-scale systems Windows-only dependencies	Simplifies development, limits cross-platform use No password encryption	Left open for future enhancement

-Project Structure
-Banking-Record-System/
-├── BankingSystem.cpp        # Main implementation
-├── BankingSystem.exe        # Compiled executable
+🏦 Banking System
+A compact C++ application that simulates essential banking functions via a smart, text-based interface.
+Designed to be fast, intuitive, and modular — perfect for learning or extending with your own features.

+💡 What This App Can Do
+Open, edit, and search customer accounts

+Handle deposits, withdrawals, and transfers

+Distinguish between customer and employee access

+Track transactions and show recent activity

+Queue customer support requests for staff handling

+Think of it like a minimalist ATM system — no fluff, just focused functionality.

+🧠 What Powers It Behind the Scenes
+Structure	Use Case
+map	Quick lookup for user logins vector	Long-term storage of transactions stack	Top 10 recent operations queue	Handles service requests
+BST (Binary Search Tree)	Smart storage for account data Each structure is chosen for speed, efficiency, or simplicity.
+You're building with tools that scale.

+🎬 Feature Breakdown
+🧾 Account Control
+Guided registration with safeguards

+Unique account enforcement

+Real-time editing and updates

+🔐 Role Management
+Separate login portals

+Permissions handled based on role type

+💸 Transactions
+Add or subtract funds

+Internal account-to-account transfers

+Timestamped updates and transaction logging

+👥 Customer Support
+Submit support tickets

+Managed by staff through a queue system

+✨ User Experience
+Uses Windows terminal colors for clarity

+Instruction screens, confirmation messages, and flow prompts

+🧱 Project Layout
+BankingRecordSystem/
+├── BankingSystem.cpp         # Main source code
+├── BankingSystem.exe         # Compiled program (Windows only)
+├── BankingRecord.csv         # Stored account information
 ├── AccountInformation.csv    # Customer login credentials
-├── EmployeeInfo.csv         # Employee login credentials
+├── EmployeeInfo.csv          # Employee access credentials
-├── BankingRecord.csv        # Account data records
-└── README.md                # Project documentation
+└── README.md                 # This file

-Future Enhancements
+🔧 Future Improvements
-Password hashing for secure authentication

-Cross-platform compatibility (remove WinAPI dependencies)
+Encrypting passwords (security boost)

+Making it cross-platform (ditch WinAPI)

-GUI version using Qt or web technologies
+Adding graphical interfaces with Qt or web tech

-Admin dashboard for analytics and account insights
+Analytics page for admins